 |Liberal Studies||Business Administration (MBA)|

 |Sociology: Animals in Human Society||Public Administration (MPA)|

 For further information on eligibility and admission to an articulated program contact both your advisor and relevant Director of the Masters Program.

 A student may add a semester-length course with the permission of the instructor prior to the third meeting of the class.
 A special add period that extends through the end of the 10th week of the semester applies to enrollment in the Writing Center (ENG1000, ENG2000).

 After the drop deadline, a student may withdraw from a semester-length course up to the Wednesday of the tenth week of the semester.
 No withdrawals will be accepted after that day.
-Such withdrawal requires the approval of the Student Financing Office, the instructor of the course, the student's academic advisor, the Coordinator of Immigrations Services in the case of international students, and the Registrar.
+Such withdrawal requires the approval of the Financial Aid Office, the student's academic advisor, the Coordinator of Immigrations Services in the case of international students, and the Registrar.
 Withdrawal from a course after the drop period will be reflected by a "Withdrawal" (W) on the student's transcript.
-Withdrawal forms are available from the Student Financing Office.

 Accelerated Evening Degree Courses

 Accelerated Evening Degree courses can only be added, with the permission of the instructor, prior to the second meeting of the class.

 No record of enrollment in a course dropped within the drop period will appear on a student's transcript.
 The deadline for dropping an Accelerated Evening Degree course is Tuesday of the third week of the accelerated term.
 For further deadlines see Business Offices pages.